jlentink/aem/README.md

     -n, --name=value  Name of instance to use oak-run on -o, --oak=value   Define version of oak-run to use -v, --verbose     Enable verbose

+### vlt-copy
+Copy content from one instance to the other.
+Set in the config under `vltSyncPaths` the paths your want to copy or provide a path via `-p` or `--path`.
+Prepend the path with an exclamation mark (!) to do an recursive copy.

+Available options:

+    -f, --from=value  Instance to data from
+    -p, --path=value  Use path instead of configuration paths -t, --to=value    Instance to data to (default: local-author) -v, --verbose     Enable verbose

 ### version
 Output the current version of the aem command line interface you are using.